burgurpun/skiff/README.md

 `flatpak run com.harbourmasters.Shipwright`

 ### Known issue
-If running from terminal, it will generate the config files from current directory.
+- If running installed app from terminal, it will generate the config files from current directory.
 Change back to home or ~ before running app.
+- the flatpak-builder --install-deps-from=flathub flag was giving me errors.
+Omitted and added to requirements instead.